winfinit/aamvajs/README.md

 * 0.0.1 Initial release
 * 0.0.2 changed sex to a function
 * 0.0.3 accounted for weird space characters
+* 0.0.5 removed logging that was left by mistake

 ## Legal